All international students must have medical and travel insurance while studying in New Zealand.

 How to get cover

-If you are under 60 and haven’t contacted us about other insurance, you’ll be signed up automatically by accepting your Offer of Place—you don’t have to fill in an application form.
+You’ll be signed up automatically by accepting your Offer of Place—you don’t have to fill in an application form.

 Your cover will start 31 days before classes start so you’re covered for your journey to New Zealand, but you don’t have to pay until you get here and enrol.
 You can, however, choose to pay for your insurance online at the same time as you pay your fees.